Key Insight

 Say we had no way to measure their cultural outlooks and all we knew about two people was that they were independents who “lean” in opposing directions and who characterize their respective ideological leanings as only “slight.”
 We’d certainly expect them to disagree on climate change, but not very strongly.

-Yet in fact, the average Egalitarian Communitarian and average Hierarchical individualist are extremelydivided on climate change risk.
+Yet in fact, the average Egalitarian Communitarian and average Hierarchical individualist are extremely divided on climate change risk.
 Indeed, they are more polarized than we’d expect two people to be if all we knew was that they rated themselves without qualification as being a “liberal Democrat” and a “conservative Republican,” respectively.
 (These points are illustrated with my crazy, insane infographic, below, which is based on the regression models to the right!
-These data are presented in greater detail in the Supplementary Information for our recently published Nature Climate Change article.)
+These data are presented in greater detail in the Supplementary Information for our recently published Nature Climate Change article .)

 This is just an elaboration—an amplification—of the theme with which I ended part 3 of the earlier series.
 There I defended what I called the “measurement” over the “metaphysical” conception of dispositional constructs.